FAQs pertaining to the application instructions can be found here.

 April 15 is the deadline for admitted students to accept or decline their offers of admission.
 This deadline is a national deadline for all schools that are a part of the Council of Graduate Schools.

-Please see Higher Degrees Program Guide for complete program details.
+Please see Higher Degrees for complete program details.

 What graduate degrees do you offer in history?

 We only admit applicants committed to obtaining the PhD degree in history.
-We do not offer a terminal master’s degree; however, students who enter the program without an MA in history can file for the MA while progressing toward the doctorate after fulfilling MA requirements.
+We do not offer a terminal master’s degree; however, students who enter the program without an MA in history can file for the MA while progressing toward the doctorate.

 What fields of study does Berkeley offer?

-The Berkeley History Department offers 16 established fields: Africa, America since 1607, Ancient Greece and Rome, Britain, Byzantine, Early Modern Europe, East Asia-China, East Asia-Japan, History of Science, Jewish, Late Modern Europe, Latin America, Medieval, Middle East, South Asia, and Southeast Asia.
+The Berkeley History Department offers fifteen established fields: Africa, Ancient Greece and Rome, Byzantine, Early Modern Europe, East Asia: China, East Asia: Japan, Jewish, Late Modern Europe, Latin America, Medieval, Middle East, North America, Science, South Asia, and Southeast Asia.

 Can I pursue a Berkeley history graduate degree part-time, through evening courses, or through distance learning or correspondence?